jozews/script-invert-pdf/README.md

 # pdf_night_mode

-Convert pdf into night mode
+Convert pdf into night mode.

-Run twice to get original color
+Run twice to get original color.

-Place _invert_pdf_ in your path and run `invert_pdf path/to/pdf.pdf`
+Place _invert_pdf_ in your path and run

+  invert_pdf path/to/pdf.pdf